BillQK/Animator/README.txt

 implement the restart and loop since our model has been mutated with the animation/commands.

-Then when we create our two animations class, we have another method in ICommand which will print out the command in String formate which let us know what it did.
+Then when we create our two animations class, we have another method in ICommand which will print out the command in String format which let us know what it did.
 For example, "canvas 300 300", "rectangle name background min-x 0 min-y 0 width 800 height 800 color 1 1 0.9 from 1 to 200 \n".
-Furthermore, for the 2 animations, we create a CustomMotionFile, QuickSortFile and ICreationMotionFile, which is our new interface for readfile part.
+Furthermore, for the 2 animations, we create a CustomMotionFile, QuickSortFile and ICreateMotionFile, which is our new interface for readfile part.

 We also create an AnimationStart class which we pull out duplicate code in both our visual and interactive controller which its jobs is how to run the actionPerformed.
 Other than that. we create Mock view to test if our view called successfully to the constructor and we add test for those new added method.

+Our two Custom Animation is called QuickSort and ADayInEgypt.
+To create the animation, create an ICreateMotionFile object and called createFile(String name), run it with the program.

 Contributors names and contact info
 Khanh Nguyen